Meet Our Staff

 Community Health Worker

-Freddy A. Zambrano is a Prevention 4 Positives Community Health Worker placed at NOVA Salud, in addition to providing services for the Inova Health System throughout Northern Virginia.
+Freddy A. Zambrano is a Prevention 4 Positives Community Health Worker placed at NOVA Salud, in addition to providing services for public clinics throughout Northern Virginia.

-As a trusted support to individuals living with HIV, I help these individuals overcome barriers to accessing the effective healthcare they need to maintain a strong health status and a healthy living environment, just as people who are not living with HIV.
-As a Spanish speaking CHW, I am helping the Latino HIV community to get and maintain the medical care that they need.
-At the present time, I am part of efforts to create a Latino support group for the areas of Fredericksburg and Culpeper, Virginia.
+As a trusted support to individuals living with HIV, Freddy helps individuals overcome barriers to accessing the effective healthcare they need to maintain a strong health status and a healthy living environment, just as people who are not living with HIV.
+As a Spanish-speaking community health worker (CHW), Freddy helps the Latino HIV community, in addition to other low-income individuals, to get and maintain the medical care that they need.